Bluest-Lotus/bluest-lotus/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on ...
-Hackclub lasertag
+Bluest lotus youtube channel
 - 🤔 I’m looking for help with ...
 Programming Rasbery Pi Pico microcontrollers with arduino IDE
 <!-- - 🌱 I’m currently learning ...
 Highschool stuff ig
 - 👯 I’m looking to collaborate on ...